This world-class ski resort offers families unique adventures both on and off the slopes.

 Where to stay?

 First, it’s important to understand the lay of the land at Whistler Blackcomb.
 The ski resort is anchored by two mountains: Whistler and Blackcomb.
 Each mountain has its own village with lodging, restaurants, and attractions.
 Five minutes south of Whistler Village, you’ll find the quieter Creekside area that also has lodging, restaurants, and lifts.
-But if you’re a first-time visitor to Whistler, I’d recommend staying in more lively, centrally-located Whistler Village.
+But if you’re a first-time visitor to Whistler, I’d recommend staying in the more lively, centrally-located Whistler Village.

 There’s a wide range of lodging options, including five-star hotels, more moderate lodges, and spacious condos and rental homes.
 I confess: I hate schlepping.
 Carrying my ski gear - and when my kids were younger, their ski gear - from condo to car or shuttle bus to parking area to ski lift is not my idea of a vacation.
 That’s why I’m willing to pay more for ski-in/ski-out convenience.

 Welcome to Hilton Whistler Resort and Spa.
-The moment that you arrive, you’re greeted by the ski valet, who checks in your skis and boards and transports them directly to Summit Sport (rentals available here, too) on the backside of the hotel, just 50 feet from Whistler Gondola and opposite Whistler Kids Ski School.
+From the moment that you arrive, you’re greeted by the ski valet, who checks in your skis and boards and transports them directly to Summit Sport (rentals available here, too) on the backside of the hotel, just 50 feet from Whistler Gondola and opposite Whistler Kids Ski School.
 If you didn’t buy your lift tickets online in advance, stop at the concierge’s desk to order discounted passes for the following day.
 The concierge also can help make last-minute reservations for dinner or other activities, though during peak holiday periods, you’ll want to make these reservations months in advance.

 With all of our ski gear plus the family dog, we opted for a Whistler Junior Suite with a king-sized bed and a large coach that folded out into a queen-sized bed for the kids.
 The room features a kitchenette with refrigerator, microwave, cooktop, dishwasher, and coffee maker.
 The suite also has an extra sink area outside the full bathroom which makes getting a family ready in the morning a lot easier.
 But my favorite feature was the wood-burning fireplace that added to the cozy, lodge-like ambience.